mschrayms/IPRO_Book_Exchange/PDD.md

 ## Problem Statements

-College students often struggle with buying expensive textbooks.
-College students within a chosen radius are able to exchange books or buy them cheaper to gain access to textbooks and decrease piracy.

 College students can use our solution to help them buy and sell used textbooks for better prices than are offered by existing e-retailers.
 As a result of lower buying and higher selling prices, students are more likely to purchase and read textbooks, increasing their grades and overall knowledge in the process.

 ## Customer